Enumerating pencils with moving ramification on curves: Preliminaries

 If $V$ is a vector space, $\bP V$ denotes the variety $\Proj(\Sym^{*}V^\vee)$, parametrizing lines in $V$.
 More generally, if $\cV$ is a vector bundle over a scheme, we follow the same convention.
 Similarly, $\Gr(r,V)$ is the Grassmannian of $r$-planes in $V$.

-Let $V$ be a linear series on a smooth curve $C$; in this paper $V$ will always have rank 1, that is, $\dim_{k}V=2$.
+Let $\cL$ be a line bundle on a smooth curve $C$ and let $(V,\cL)$ be a linear series on $C$, that is, $V\subset H^0(C,\cL)$.
+We will often refer abusively to the linear series $(V,\cL)$ as simply $V$.
+In this paper, $V$ will always have rank 1, that is, the dimension of the vector space $V$ is 2.
 The \textbf{vanishing sequence} of $V$ at a point $p\in C$ is the pair $(a_0,a_1)$ such that, in terms of some analytic local coordinate $x$ around $p$, the sections of $V$ are $x^{a_0},x^{a_1}$, where $a_1>a_0\ge0$ are integers.
 The \textbf{total vanishing} of $V$ at $p$ is the integer $a_0+a_1$, and $V$ has a \textbf{base-point} at $p$ if and only if $a_0\ge1$.
 If $a_0=0$, the \textbf{ramification index} of $V$ at $x$ is $a_1$; we also say that $V$ is \textbf{ramified to order $a_1$} at $p$.
 These same definitions make sense when $V$ is a limit linear series on a compact type curve $C$, and $p\in C$ is a smooth point.